Gulf Branch Stream Resilience Project

 There are a few key locations where trails cross the project area.
 See below for a map.

-• Trail crossing A: This trail section at the base of Reach 2 connects the Nature Center to the northern and western sections of the park.
+• Trail crossing A (open except during active construction): This trail section at the base of Reach 2 connects the Nature Center to the northern and western sections of the park.
 This crossing will be open unless there is active construction in the immediate area.

-• Trail crossing B: This is the small pedestrian bridge that connects the interior of the park to the Old Glebe tennis courts.
+• Trail crossing B (open except during active construction): This is the small pedestrian bridge that connects the interior of the park to the Old Glebe tennis courts.
 The bridge will be open unless there is active construction in the immediate area.

-• Trail location C: This trail section connects 37th Street N (small street off of Military Road) to the interior of the park.
+• Trail location C (closed until complete): This trail section connects 37th Street N (small street off of Military Road) to the interior of the park.
 This section will remain closed until the stream work in this area is complete.

-• Broyhill Park: The Broyhill Park access will remain closed until the stream work in that area is complete.
-The stream sections accessed through Broyhill Park will be Phase 1 of the in-stream work.
+• Broyhill Park (closed until complete): The Broyhill Park access will remain closed until the stream work in that area is complete.

 Gulf Branch Nature Center and the driveway from Military Road continue to be open.
 You can also access park areas from Old Glebe Park, Madison Community Center, and the N Dittmar Road area.